Restitution Recovery Division

 In 1980 the Alabama Legislature passed a law specifically recognizing the right of the victim to be compensated.
 The act states: "When a Defendant is convicted of a criminal activity or conduct which has resulted in pecuniary damages or loss to a victim, the court shall hold a hearing to determine the amount or type of restitution due the victim or victims of such defendant's criminal acts. …in addition to to any other sentence which it may impose, the court shall order that the defendant make restitution or otherwise compensate such victim for any pecuniary damages"

-If you are a victim of a crime in Colbert County, Alabama, and the defendant in your case was court ordered to pay you restitution, and you have not received payments as ordered, please feel free to contact Mrs. Cornelius.
+If you are a victim of a crime in Colbert County, Alabama, and the defendant in your case was court ordered to pay you restitution, and you have not received payments as ordered, please feel free to contact Mrs. Merritt.